Tandysony/ES6-with-Real-World-Applications/OOP/37-prototypal_classes.md

 ## Prototype-based OOP

+Conceptually, in class-based OOP, we first create a class to serve as a “blueprint” for objects, and then create objects based on this blueprint.
+To build more specific types of objects, we create “child” classes; i.e., we make some changes to the blueprint and use the resulting new blueprint to construct the more specific objects.

+For a real-world analogy, if you were to build a chair, you would **first create a blueprint** on paper and **then manufacture chairs** _based on this blueprint_.
+The blueprint here is the `class`, and chairs are the `objects`.
+If you wanted to build a rocking chair, you would take the blueprint, make some modifications, and manufacture rocking chairs using the new blueprint.

+Where _in the world of prototype_: you don’t create blueprints or classes here, **you just create the object**.
+For example, you build a chair and simply create “clones” of it.
+If you want to build a rocking chair, all you have to do is pick a chair you’ve manufactured earlier, attach two rockers to it, and voilà!
+You have a rocking chair.
+You didn’t really need a blueprint for that.
+Now you can just use this rocking chair for yourself, or perhaps use it as a prototype to create more rocking chairs.

+## Prototype-based OOP in JavaScript

 Following is an example that demonstrates this kind of OOP in JavaScript.
 We start by creating an `animal` object:

 ```js